Local filmmaking community sees, develops potential in Minnesota’s 4-H youth

 The first day of the fair began with a class taught by Film North.
 While many were just learning video, or transitioning from photography to video, others were already brainstorming about concepts like green screening, film noir, and the difference between a bird’s and a worm’s eye view.

-They will continue to shoot and edit their films and will present them on the Leonard Harkness Stage in the 4-H building at 6:30 p.m. on Saturday, Aug.
-24.
+They continued to shoot and edit their films and presented them to a crowd on the Leonard Harkness Stage in the 4-H building on Aug.
+24. To see the films, visit the Minnesota 4-H YouTube channel.